 As mentioned earlier, Bella is 4 years old.
 Although she was phenomenal through the shoot, she is still a little kid who gets easily tired and modeling for photography session is a tiring activity.
 One of the advantages of mirrorless technology is the power of LCD/eVF (electronic viewfinder) – what you see in one, you see in the other.
 Thus having the light set and knowing my exposure won’t change, all I had to do was flip the lcd down and raise the camera.
 We ended up with this shot.
 It was quick and painless

 Next shot, was among the favorites from the session.
 The light was place Camera Left, camera right is the wall.
 For those who know me, I’m not a small guy so getting into an area of 2-3 feet width isn’t easy.
 However, I flipped the screen, extended my hands, held the camera vertically and was able, in seconds, to capture the next shot.

-My Nikon D750, has lcd screen that can flip, ALL of mine digital camera have Live View option that allows me to view LCD screen and perform photography (and videography) operations; however, autofocus speed with dSLR live view is slower then a 100 year old turtle.
-Maybe not at that slow, but slow enough to rarely being used.
-Mirrorless camera, don’t have that issue.
+My Nikon D750, has lcd screen that can flip, ALL of my digital cameras have a Live View option that allows me to view LCD screen and perform photography (and videography) operations; however, autofocus speed with dSLR live view is slower then a 100-year-old turtle.
+Maybe not at that slow, but slow enough to rarely be used.
+A mirrorless camera doesn’t have that issue.
 Barabim, baraboom – D O N E. What really impressed me using Nikon Z 6, was the ability for to switch my perspective without really moving a lot.
 On a different session, I’ll demonstrate the power of tilting screen and explain ease of capturing during the session.

-Mirrorless cameras aren’t replacement for dSLRs, at least not yet in my opinion.
-However, in my studio, with work that we do, Nikon Z6 is an asset to my sessions, makes sessions go smoother and easier shooting.
+Mirrorless cameras aren’t replacements for dSLRs, at least not yet in my opinion.
+However, in my studio, with work that we do, Nikon Z6 is an asset to my sessions, making sessions go smoother and easier shooting.